fossid-ab/workbench-agent/README.md

                         Automatically resolve pending identifications.
 This argument expects no value, not passing this argument is equivalent to assigning false.
   --delta_only          Scan only delta (newly added files from last scan).
-  --run_dependency_analysis
-                        Initiate dependency analysis after finishing scanning for matches in KB.
-  --run_only_dependency_analysis
-                        Scan only for dependencies, no results from KB.
   --reuse_identifications
-                        If present, try to use an existing identification depending on parameter "identification_reuse_type".
+                        If present, try to use an existing identification depending on parameter ‘identification_reuse_type‘.
   --identification_reuse_type {any,only_me,specific_project,specific_scan}
                         Based on reuse type last identification found will be used for files with the same hash.
   --specific_code SPECIFIC_CODE
-                        The scan code user when creating the scan in Workbench.
+                        The scan code used when creating the scan in Workbench.
 It can be based on some env var, for example:  ${BUILD_NUMBER}
   --log LOG             specify logging level.
 Allowed values: DEBUG, INFO, WARNING, ERROR --path-result PATH_RESULT
-                        Save results to specified path
+                        Save results to specified path --get_scan_identified_components

-  --get_scan_identified_components
                         By default at the end of scanning the list of licenses identified will be retrieved.
                         When passing this parameter the agent will return the list of identified components instead.
                         This argument expects no value, not passing this argument is equivalent to assigning false.